GabeScott/standard-works-vault/README.md

-# LDS Scripture Vault — Verse-Level Notes for the Standard Works
+# Standard Works Vault — Verse-Level Notes for the Scriptures

 Welcome to the **Standard Works Vault**, an [Obsidian](https://obsidian.md) vault designed to support in-depth study of the scriptures used by The Church of Jesus Christ of Latter-day Saints.
 This repository contains a note for **every single verse** in the Standard Works: